ninglab/TransferAct/README.md

 `batch_size` specifies the batch size.

-`ffn_hidden_size` and `fan_num_layers` specify the number of hidden units and layers, respectively, in the fully connected network used as the classifier.
+`ffn_hidden_size` and `ffn_num_layers` specify the number of hidden units and layers, respectively, in the fully connected network used as the classifier.

 `epochs` specifies the total number of epochs.